whyerweaver/tts-project/docs/elevenlabs_tts_howto.md

 # ElevenLabs Text-to-Speech Project Guide

 ## Overview
 This project generates multi-voice audio content using the ElevenLabs API.
 Perfect for podcasts, audiobooks, or any multi-character audio content.
+It features both batch generation and an interactive web-based editor for refinements.

 ## Project Structure
 ```